Sruthi9876/js/README.md

-the task has not attempted
+the task-1 has not attempted